department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/SecureMessaging_Round1_Usability/research-plan.md

 - At least 10 participants who regularly use Secure Messaging
 - Up to 10 participants that do not use Secure Messaging
 - At least 10 participants who are mobile users
-- At least 10 participants who are NOT mobile users
+- At least 10 participants who are desktop users

 **Secondary criteria (nice-to-haves)**
-- up to 7 participants who do not have VA healthcare
-- up to 7 participants who do not use My HealtheVet
 - 11 participants over the age of 55 years
 - 11 participants with cognitive disabilities
 - 6 participants from rural locations